This page is about somatostatinoma, a very rare type of tumour that develops in the pancreas or small bowel. There is information about

 Somatostatinomas are a type of neuroendocrine tumour.
 Neuro means nerve and endocrine means hormone producing.
 Neuroendocrine tumours (NETs) are tumours that develop in cells that are triggered by nerve cells to produce hormones.

 Somatostatinomas are a particular type of gastroenteropancreatic neuroendocrine tumour (GEP NET).
-They are also called pancreatic neuroendocrine tumours (PNETs).
-There is a separate question and answer about neuroendocrine tumours.
+They are also called pancreatic neuroendocrine tumours (pNETs or PETs).

 The symptoms are caused by an increase in the amount of the hormone somatostatinoma.
 They may start slowly and become worse.
 They include